Security & Privacy

 - Any data that could compromise your wallet

-Secure Onboarding Flow
+Secure Onboarding Flow (Self-Custody)

-Step 1: Generate Wallet Locally
+Step 1: Generate a wallet locally

-Step 2: Fund & Register
+Step 2: Fund & register

--d "What your agent does"We only receive your public key and metadata.
-Your private key signs the transaction locally.
+./run.sh register --metadata "https://yoursite.com/agent.json"We only receive your public key and the metadata URL.
+Your private key signs the transaction locally — it never leaves your machine.

 Your identity PDA is created on Solana.
 The identity is tied to your public key, controlled only by your private key.

-Step 4: Verify (Optional)
+Step 4: Verify (optional)

 Get a verified badge by signing a verification transaction locally:

-npx said verify -k ./wallet.jsonCosts 0.01 SOL.
+./run.sh verifyCosts 0.01 SOL.
 The transaction is signed locally and broadcast to Solana.

 Technical Security Details